All Products

 Authentication

-You can configure authentication for HTTP triggers.
-After you configure authentication for an HTTP trigger, external requests must pass the authentication before functions can process the requests.
+You can configure authentication for HTTP triggers, requiring external requests to pass authentication before your functions process them.

 Signature authentication and JSON Web Token (JWT) authentication can be configured for HTTP triggers.